robycinix/php_mvc_framework/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).

 ---

 > Feel free to contribute and improve this framework!
 Created by Roby.

 [GitHub Repository](https://github.com/robycinix/php_mvc_framework)